koush/docs.scrypted.app/migration.md

 :::

-Install the Desktop app, and then delete the following plugins.
+Install the Desktop app, and then delete the following plugins if they are installed.
 These plugins are no longer necessary, as the Desktop Application has hardware accelerated equivalents:

 * PAM-Diff
 * Python Codecs